hcguersoy/nexus-maven-plugin/README.md

 # Sonatype Nexus OSS Maven Plugin (nexus-maven-plugin)

+## Future...

+I've decided to discontinue this plugin due to several reasons.
+One main may be that I can't encourage projects to use Maven ;-)
+But this functionality is still needed and I'll move it into a Plugin for [Jenkins](http://jenkins-ci.org).

+But if you have any changes feel free to contribute them.

 ## Overview

 This Apache Maven plugin is for moving artifacts from a origin repository